Networking Fundamentals Pathway

-Software-defined networking (SDN) and Network Functions virtualization (NFV) represent the future in telecommunications, by virtualizing the infrastructure and services to offer unprecedented agility, intelligence, and openness.
+Software-defined networking (SDN) and Network Functions virtualisation (NFV) represent the future in telecommunications, by virtualising the infrastructure and services to offer unprecedented agility, intelligence, and openness.

-For the past five years, SDN and NFV have been progressing due to unique collaboration between standards organizations and open-source communities that are together reshaping how new technologies are adopted.
+For the past five years, SDN and NFV have been progressing due to unique collaboration between standards organisations and open-source communities that are together reshaping how new technologies are adopted.